eznj/nicksort/README.md

 - 👋 Hi, I’m @nicksort 🐾
-- 👀 I’m interested in devops, infosec, ipfs, blockchain, astrophotography
+- 👀 I’m interested in devops, infosec, decentralization, astrophotography
 - 📫 How to reach me ... @nicksort